moaiddip/Communication-Library/README.md

 ComProt
 =======

+TODO: Use JSon and jSSC (instead of RXTX).
+Maybe: Implement an algorithm that receives feedback from the server on the processing time and calculate the average and use it with the algorithm implemented in v.0.5 to get more precise results.

 Version 0.5:
 Added an algorithm that changes after how many queries should they be sent to be processed in the second queue in real time.